cancervariants/fusion-representation/docs/source/index.rst

-The Gene Fusion Specification is a collection of models and guidance for the precise representation of gene fusions, assembled by a cross-consortia initiative between members of the `Clinical Genome (ClinGen) Somatic Cancer Clinical Domain Working Group <https://clinicalgenome.org/working-groups/clinical-domain/somatic-cancer-cdwg/>`_, the `Cancer Genomics Consortium <https://cancergenomics.org/>`_, the `Cytogenetics Committee of the College of American Pathologists (CAP) and the American College of Medical Genetics and Genomics (ACMG) <https://www.cap.org/member-resources/councils-committees/cap-acmg-cytogenetics-committee/>`_, and the `Variant Interpretation for Cancer Consortium <https://www.cancervariants.org/projects/fusions>`_.
+The Gene Fusion Specification is a collection of models and guidance for the precise representation of gene fusions, assembled by a cross-consortia initiative between members of the `Clinical Genome (ClinGen) Somatic Cancer Clinical Domain Working Group <https://clinicalgenome.org/working-groups/clinical-domain/somatic-cancer-cdwg/>`_, the `Cancer Genomics Consortium <https://cancergenomics.org/>`_, the `Cytogenetics Committee of the College of American Pathologists (CAP) and the American College of Medical Genetics and Genomics (ACMG) <https://www.cap.org/member-resources/councils-committees/cap-acmg-cytogenetics-committee/>`_, the `Association for Molecular Pathologists (AMP) <https://www.amp.org/>`_, and the `Variant Interpretation for Cancer Consortium <https://www.cancervariants.org/projects/fusions>`_.

 This specification provides a precise definition, minimal information model, and nomenclature for both assayed and